Lauener Foundation for Analytical Philosophy

 The third book in the Lauener Library of Analytical Philosophy, titled Modalities, Identity, Belief, and Moral Dilemmas: Themes from Barcan Marcus , edited by Michael Frauchiger, appeared in 2015.
 It is available both in hard covers and as an eBook.
 This collection of essays opens up new stimulating perspectives on a broad variety of Barcan Marcus’s concerns ranging from quantified modal logic, identity, extensionality, proper names and direct reference, quantification, essentialism, second-order modal logic, the Barcan formula, possibilia and possible worlds to epistemic and deontic modalities, belief without language, rationality, moral dilemmas, and much more.
 The contributions demonstrate that Barcan Marcus’s philosophical work has had a formative influence on the directions in which current key debates in philosophy have developed.
 The book brings together contributions by Ruth Barcan Marcus, Timothy Williamson, Dagfinn Føllesdal, Joëlle Proust, Pascal Engel, Edgar Morscher, Erik J. Olsson, and Michael Frauchiger.

-The fifth and sixth books in the Lauener Library of Analytical Philosophy, which deal with Themes from Putnam and Themes from Dretske, respectively, are currently being edited for publication by M. Frauchiger and will shortly appear in print.
+The fifth and sixth books in the Lauener Library of Analytical Philosophy, which deal with Themes from Putnam and Themes from Dretske, respectively, are currently being prepared for publication by M. Frauchiger and will soon appear.
+The seventh book in the Lauener Library of Analytical Philosophy, which deals with Themes from Scanlon, is currently being edited for publication by M. Frauchiger and M. Stepanians and will shortly appear, as well.